 27. All Directors must be associated with a Full or Associate Member of the Network.
-At least two thirds of the Directors shall be from Full Member organisations.
+At least two thirds of the Directors, including the President, shall be from Full Member organisations.
 No two of the elected, appointed or co-opted Directors should be from the same member organisation.

-28. The elected Directors are elected for a two year period, which will coincide with the dates of the annual General Assembly.
-Any elected Director, including the President, may be elected for no more than three consecutive terms.
+Any elected Director, including the President, may be elected for no more than two consecutive terms.